 Law librarians can refer you to legal information that you may find helpful.
 Lawyers can answer legal questions and offer legal advice.
 They can advise you on what you should or should not do and what the laws mean for your situation.
 The library does not employ lawyers who can assist you.

-These referral sources are for civil cases only and not criminal cases.
+These referral sources can be used to help you find and work with a lawyer.
+The list is for civil cases only and not criminal cases.

 Help based on income